 • Does the lyric have either perfectly rhymed or deliberately free lines (i.e. no false rhymes)?

 • Does the lyric, if a list, continuously top itself?
-Especially as it relates to comedy lists.

 • Does the lyric effectively extend dialogue if designed to do so?